drsp3ed/biology/README.md

-I will firstly explain how the code works before i write it (I mostly do it to myself just to check up on the instructions while i code)
+I will firstly explain how the code works before i write it (I mostly do it for myself just to check up on the instructions while i code)

 Here is the algorithm:
 We have an entry field.
 User inputs number of specie A to the entry field.
 If user wants to input more, he pushes